3 Essential Features of your New Staff Bank Technology

 Discover more about our award-winning Digital Staff Bank Technology!

 ID Medical is proud to have partnered with Clarity Staff Bank to bring all NHS trusts an easy-to-use digital staffing platform that acts as a Roster System, Staff Bank and Agency Bank; creating an internal pool of compliant qualified staff that are available to fill staffing gaps.
-Our technology guarantees you a more efficient and flexible alternative to traditional models.
+Our workforce technology, particularly our managed workforce solutions, guarantee you a more efficient and flexible alternative to traditional models.